Sekpim-SOC/WorkoutPlanChatbot/README.md

 3. The chatbot will perform reasoning using OWL and present a personalized workout plan based on your inputs.
 4. The workout plan will include exercises for Warm-up, Core, Upper Body/Lower Body/Full Body, and Cool-down sessions.

+## Note
+The ontology "inikaliyakwkwkw.owl" contains the underlying rules and data definitions for the chatbot's reasoning.
+The code loads the ontology, applies reasoning rules, and generates tailored workout plans for users based on the information provided.

 ## Paper

 [SINKRON](https://jurnal.polgan.ac.id/index.php/sinkron/article/view/12689)